Panasonic to build EV battery plant for Tesla in Kansas -Nikkei

 July 13 (Reuters) - Panasonic Holdings Corp 6752.T will invest several billion dollars in a factory in Kansas to supply a new high-capacity battery for Tesla's TSLA.O electric vehicles, Nikkei reported on Wednesday.

+Last month, Reuters reported Japanese conglomerate Panasonic was looking at potential factory sites in Kansas and Oklahoma to supply batteries to the U.S. electric automaker's plant in Texas.

+The Oklahoma Department of Commerce and its partners "continue to work with Project Ocean and are optimistic for additional opportunities with them in the future," Brent Kisling, executive director at department, said in a statement to Reuters, referring to Panasonic battery factory project.

-The Japanese conglomerate aims to triple or quadruple EV battery production capacity by fiscal 2028 from the current level of roughly 50 gigawatt-hours per year, according to the report.
+Panasonicaims to triple or quadruple EV battery production capacity by fiscal 2028 from the current level of roughly 50 gigawatt-hours per year, according to the Nikkei report.

-Earlier in June, Reuters reported Panasonic was looking at potential factory sites in Kansas and Oklahoma to supply batteries to the U.S. electric automaker's plant in Texas.

 Panasonic already has a factory in Nevada that supplies smaller batteries to Tesla.